 To enter the competition qualified young scientists should send a copy of their PhD certificate to firstname.lastname@example.org by 15th of May 2018.
 The candidates should also indicate the title of their presentation that they wish to enter for this award.
 Only one presentation may be entered per individual.

-The prize consists of a certificate and an award of US$1200.
-Note that the winner of the EBEA Chiabrera award will not be eligible to receive this award.
+The prize consists of a certificate and an award of US$1200, so get your entry in soon.
+Note that winner of the EBEA Chiabrera award will not be allowed to enter for this award.

 The d’Arsonval Award is presented by the BEMS Society to recognize extraordinary accomplishment within the discipline of bioelectromagnetics.
 The award consists of a silver medallion, a silver lapel pin, an illuminated testimonial and a US$2,000 honorarium, which are presented at the BEMS Annual Meeting.
 For more information see : https://www.bems.org/node/15382

 We open the call for the fourth edition (year 2018) of the Alessandro Chiabrera Award for Excellence in Bioelectromagnetics.
 This prize has the main purpose to keep alive Prof. Chiabrera’s memory and scientific legacy, as well as to foster excellence in the Bioelectromagnetics community, by giving recognition to outstanding scientific contributions from early stage researchers.
 In particular, the following topics are recommended:

 Nominations are invited for early stage researchers (under the age of 35 on January 1st of the year of nomination).
 The Award consists of 1200 €, which will be funded by EBEA directly and through private and company participation.
 The Award will be officially presented at the BioEM2018 Conference (Portoroz, Slovenia), and the conference fee for the recipient will be waived.

 Candidates must be nominated by an EBEA member who needs to provide:

 A committee composed of the EBEA President and four other prominent scientists will be in charge of the selection.